 2. TO HELP YOU FIGURE OUT HOW YOU CAN HELP

-Each of us has different skills, assets or talents to contribute to advocacy — speaking, writing, calling, supporting, or drawing.
+Each of us has different skill sets, assets or talents to contribute to advocacy — public speaking, writing, making phone calls, supporting, or drawing.
 They are all part of a successful advocacy campaign.

 HOLDING LOCAL EVENTS